Dyamis-Projects/GCodeHopper/Readme.md

     where ARGs are generally of the form X123.22 Y22.3 e.g. [Varname][Value]

-these lines are parsed in as [GCodeLine Objects](https://github.com/dyami0123/GCodeHopper/blob/main/src/gcodehopper/gcode_parsing/gcode_line.py) via the "from_string" method.
-As object, they expose their command types (e.g. G1, G2, Exx) and their various variable values via a public API. e.g. if some code wants access to the "X" value of the specific line object, it uses the line.X property which is populated based parsing of the underlying string
+these lines are parsed in as [GCodeLine Objects](https://github.com/dyami0123/GCodeHopper/blob/main/src/gcodehopper/gcode_parsing/gcode_line.py) via the "from_string(string: str) -> GCodeLine" method.
+As object, they expose their command types (e.g. G1, G2, Exx) and their various variable values via a public API. e.g. if some code wants access to the "X" value of the specific line object, it uses the line.X property which is populated on init via parsing of the underlying input string.

 there is also a parsing of comments done at this stage, but the details of this are to be fleshed out.